Non Standard Finite Difference Scheme for Mutualistic Interaction Description: Mutualistic Interaction Between two Species

 Subsequently it will be denoted with $x(t)$ and $y(t)$ the numbers (or densities) of the mutualistic species.
-In a mutualistic model, the growth rate of each species must involve the same terms of the logistic equation (\ref{eq:logistic}) that represent effect separate from mutualism: a linear term that represent the intrinsic population growth rate and a quadratic one to modify the growth rate with density dependent self-limitation.
-Also, for each species, in case of bi-directional mutualism, other two terms are need: \begin{itemize} \item a positive term that quantify the advantages that the presence of a species induces on the growth of the other ($\alpha_{ij}$ in eq. (\ref{eq:mutualism_timecontinuos})), \item a negative term that describes the disadvantages that the presence of a species induces on the growth of the other ($\beta_{i}$ in eq. (\ref{eq:mutualism_timecontinuos})). \end{itemize} With these two conditions, a community of two mutualistic species can be described by the following system \cite{Holland_2005}:
+In a mutualistic model, the growth rate of each species must involves the same terms of the logistic equation \eqref{eq:logistic} that represent effect separate from mutualism: a linear term that represent the intrinsic population growth rate and a quadratic one to modify the growth rate with density dependent self--limitation.
+Also, for each species, in case of bi--directional mutualism, other two terms are required: \begin{itemize} \item a positive term that quantify the advantages that the presence of a species induces on the growth of the other ($\alpha_{ij}$ in eq. \eqref{eq:mutualism_timecontinuos}), \item a negative term that describes the disadvantages that the presence of a species induces on the growth of the other ($\beta_{i}$ in eq. \eqref{eq:mutualism_timecontinuos}). \end{itemize} With these two conditions, a community of two mutualistic species can be described by the following system \cite{Holland_2005}: